1. Home

 3. Off road motorbike insurance

-• We compare up to 37 motorbike insurance providers
+• We compare up to 41 motorbike insurance providers1

-Usually, off-road insurance is an extra feature that you can pay to add on to a bike policy, so you'll need to have standard motorbike insurance in place to get it.
+Off-road insurance is an optional feature you can add to a standard motorbike insurance policy.

-But if you ever ride your motorbike on a public road - no matter how far you travel - you must have valid insurance in place.
+However, if you ever ride your motorbike on a public road, you must have motorbike insurance.

 • 3-6 points on your licence